 - 1 2 3 4 5 6 7 8 Intake Debris Removal Rapid Mix Flocculation Sedimentation Filtration Disinfection Distribution

-Raw water is drawn from Lake Erie.
-Intakes are located approximately 3 miles off shore where the water is cleaner.
+Raw water is drawn from Lake Erie through intakes located approximately 3 miles off shore where the water is cleaner.

 Mixing speed is gradually reduced to allow the Alum to form clumps which can be more easily removed.